i-tanova/web-projects/README.md

      - CRUD Repository - LocationRepository.java

 - graphql - GraphQL API that returns a list of dogs from an embedded H2 in memory database
+       - Create schema with Query and Mutation
+       - implement GraphQLQueryResolver and GraphQLMutationResolver
+       - Return erros that extend GraphQLError